|The beauty and ease of this mac-and-cheese is that there is no Bechamel sauce!|

 Scrape a peeled onion over the large holes of a box grater.
 Stir in evaporated milk.
 Whisk in the egg, Whisk together egg, , Tabasco or Cayenne, salt, pepper, dry mustard and smoked paprika.

 Pour over cooled pasta.
 Mix.
 Gently stir in the cheeses until well-combined.
 Transfer mixture to baking dish.

 |Adjust Tabasco to your taste, but don't omit.|

 If using, slice the tomatoes and arrange on top and, if using, sprinkle with some Italian seasonings.
-Sprinkle with Parmesan or extra cheese and then sprinkle with smoked paprika.
+Sprinkle with Parmesan or extra cheese and then sprinkle with a bit more smoked paprika.or regular paprika.